jaewshin/Holocene/README.md

 This github repository contains all the codes that were used for analysis in:

 Jaeweon Shin, Michael Holton Price, David H Wolpert, Hajime Shimao, Brendan Tracey, Timothy A Kohler.
 (2019).
-From Scale to Information and Back: Human Social Evolution in the Holocene
+Scale and Information-Processing Thresholds in Holocene Social Evolution

 ## Usage